lingtalfi/mysql-quickfeed/README.md

 Now let's imagine that you have a "has many" relationship.

-For this example, the tables and columns are described below:
+For this example, imagine that our schema looks like this:

 - team
 	- id